 Myopia, commonly called short-sightedness, is a condition in which light is focused in front of the retina, resulting in blurred vision.
-This is normally due to the eye being too long for the focusing power of the eye.
-Shortsighted people can often see reasonably clearly at short distances, but will not be able to see distant objects clearly.
+This is the result of the eye being too long, or the focussing power of the eye being too strong.
+Short-sighted people can often see reasonably clearly at short distances, but will not objects far away.

 The most common symptom of myopia is blurry distance vision.
 Myopic people find it hard to read road signs or scoreboards, and recognising people in the distance may also be a problem.
 Often a person will not realise that they cannot see clearly until they have an eye examination.

 A view typical of someone with myopia